dashkite/joy/docs/reference/function/binary.md

 # binary

-_Function_

-Returns a binary function that passes its arguments to the given function.
+_Function_ &bull; Returns a binary function that passes its arguments to the given function.

 <pre><code>binary function &rarr; function</code></pre>
 <br>